nleseul/obs-shaderfilter/README.md

 * *drop_shadow.shader*&mdash;A shader that adds a basic drop shadow to the input.
 Note that this is done with a simple uniform blur, so it won't look quite as good as a proper Gaussian blur.
 This is also an O(N&sup2;) blur on the size of the blur, so be very conscious of your GPU usage with a large blur size.
+* *edge_detection.shader*&mdash;A shader that detects edges of color.
+Includes support for alpha channels.
 * *filter_template.effect* (Overrides entire effect)&mdash;A copy of the default effect used by the plugin, which simply renders the input directly to the output after scaling UVs to reflect any extra border pixels.
 This is useful as a starting point for developing new effects, especially those that might need a custom vertex shader.
 (Note that modifying this file will not affect the internal effect template used by the plugin.)
+* *luminance.shader*&mdash;A shader that adds an alpha layer based on brightness instead of color.
+Extremely useful for making live video special effects, like replacing backgrounds or foregrounds.
 * *multiply.shader*&mdash;A shader that multiplies the input by another image specified in the parameters.
 Demonstrates the use of user-defined `texture2d` parameters.
+* *perlin_noise.effect* (Overrides entire effect)&mdash;An effect generates perlin_noise, used to make water, clouds and glitch effects.
 * *pulse.effect* (Overrides entire effect)&mdash;An effect that varies the size of the output over time.
 This demonstrates a custom vertex shader that manipulates the position of the rendered vertices based on user data.
 Note that moving the vertices in the vertex shader will not affect the logical size of the source in OBS, and this may mean that pixels outside the source's